1EC4/cosc315p2/README.md

   - C Implementation - Framed out the run_master and run_slave functions to sleep and print output
   - C Implementation - Built helper method for determining current time and printing output to console
   - C Implementation - Code cleanup, documentation, and refractoring
-  - Sample Output - Added sample output from the Java Implementation
   - Makefile - Built Makefile for the C implementation to create the executable file
   - README - Framed out README template and and created linked sections for each assignment expectation
   - **_README - Added the design description and how syncronization works_**